jwdevos/docker-automation-image/README.md

+**-- this repo will be archived and moved to https://codeberg.org/jwdevos/docker-automation-image --**

 # docker-automation-image

 Instructions and files that can be used to create and use a Docker container.
 The instructions are written assuming a Debian host environment for the Docker container.